rdglabs/Docusaurus/blog/_SettingUpDocosaurus/index.md

     tagline: 'Dinosaurs are cool', //Can be anything you would like.
   ```

-  If you are hosting this on github pages without a custom domain you will want to add `trailingSlash: false,` on the line after Project name it should look like:
+  If you are hosting this on Github pages without a custom domain you will want to add `trailingSlash: false,` on the line after Project name it should look like:
   ```js
     organizationName: 'facebook', // Usually your GitHub org/user name.
     projectName: 'docusaurus', // Usually your repo name.